Nigeria DisCos Face Renewable Energy Targets for 2024

 Nigeria is also considering its first grid-attached solar PV programme; NERC is working to pave the way through various studies.
 In collaboration with the World Bank and the Federal Ministry of Power, the regulator has conducted two major studies: the Variable Renewable Energy (VRE) Integration Study and the Solar Auction Framework Study.

 The VRE Integration Study examines the challenges and opportunities of incorporating solar electricity into Nigeria’s utility systems.
-It emphasises the possibility to regard solar energy as one of the primary sources capable of addressing the particular country’s electricity challenges, as well as ensuring the stability of the power grid.
+It emphasises the possibility of solar energy being one of the primary sources capable of addressing the particular country’s electricity challenges and ensuring the stability of the power grid.

 You may also like